OLD CHATHAM QUAKERS

 Guidelines for posting on website blog:

-Submit to member of Communications committee; committee has editorial oversight over all content posted on the Meeting website.
+Submit to [email protected]; the committee has editorial oversight over all content posted on the Meeting website.

 Be respectful of the nature of vocal ministry given in Meeting for Worship or other settings and any private conversations about spiritual matters.